Table of Contents

 Prayer to trust in God’s plan

-Lord, we would like to ask for forgiveness for the times where we have neglected Your guidance and leading.
+Lord, we would like to ask for forgiveness for the times when we have neglected Your guidance and leading.
 We ask that You continue to unveil the plans that You have for our lives (Jeremiah 29:11).
 Continue to teach us to trust in Your timings because only You know our end and our beginning.
-Please give us the patience to listen for Your voice and instructions and remind us that it is God’s will be done, not ours.
+Please give us the patience to listen to Your voice and instructions and remind us that it is God’s will to be done, not ours.

 Prayer for strength